 Last week, we did our first ever surprise flash makeover and it was probably the most fun and fulfilling day in YEARS.
 It wasn’t about pillows and lamps.
 No, it was about creating a moment that, hopefully, will have a lasting positive effect on a family.
 I believe that the state of your home reflects and affects the state of your mental health.
-When mine is in not pulled together or in disarray, guess what—so is my brain.
+When mine is not pulled together or in disarray, guess what—so is my brain.
 I cry more often.
 I’m more impatient with my kids, which makes me more ashamed and full of disappointment and guilt.
-Alternatively, when it looks beautiful, clean, cohesive and stylish, I live through life with more ease and joy, and that gets carried into your relationships and your career.
+Alternatively, when it looks beautiful, clean, cohesive, and stylish, I live through life with more ease and joy, and that gets carried into your relationships and your career.

 That was our wish for Liz, a single mom of 4: a moment, a week, a month or a year where she can breathe and feel proud.
 You can read the post for details or watch the video of the surprise and makeover which is VERY FUN, I promise.